-To stipple it is best to use a brush with a rough tip like a drybrush or an old wrecked paint brush (we all have them!).
-With paint on your brush you want to stab off some of the paint on a piece of paper towel until you are happy with the dappled effect.
+To stipple, it is best to use a brush with a rough tip like a dry brush or an old, wrecked paintbrush (we all have them!).
+With paint on your brush, you want to dab off some of the paint on a piece of paper towel until you are happy with the dappled effect.
 Then just simply dab away at your miniature for the desired effect.
+The more paint on your brush the more color will go onto the model but also the effect will be less dappled.

 So onto our Titan Skull!

-We began with an undercoat spray of Army Painter Leather Brown
+Step 1) We began with an undercoat spray of Leather Brown, the wash in the crevasses with Agrax Earthshade.

 Stippling is a bit more time-consuming than Drybrushing but we think it’s worth it!
 If you need to tidy up any of your stippling we recommend going back with Khaki Brown to touch it up.
 Going back with a mid-tone is a quick and easy way to fix up mistakes.